Free traders no more? GOP warms up to Trump’s use of tariffs

 In some ways, Trump’s approach is more in line with liberals, including potential 2020 rivals Bernie Sanders and Elizabeth Warren, creating new political cross-currents in the debate.

-The U.S. Chamber of Commerce, long the dominant business group in Washington, has been encouraging the White House and Republican lawmakers to steer away from the Mexico tariffs.
+The U.S. Chamber of Commerce, long the dominant business group in Washington, encouraged the White House and Republican lawmakers to steer away from the Mexico tariffs.
 The group is evaluating legal options to intervene if they are put in place.

 “We do have a real crisis at the border,” said Neil Bradley, the Chamber’s chief policy officer.
 “But imposing a tax that’s going to be paid for by businesses and consumers won’t solve that problem — and if anything will make it worse.”